-Official government statistics and relevant indicators from both academic and media sources are used to shed light on the public policy and human capital issues affecting Taiwan.
-Primary government sources include official publications such as The Republic of China Yearbook 2017, an annual publication released by the Executive Yuan (executive branch of government) that covers a wide variety of demographic issues related to Taiwan's domestic society and relations with other countries [9].
-Other publicly available government sources, including policy documents, statistical indicators, and relevant whitepapers, are also used to provide empirical evidence supporting the findings and discussion in the following sections.
-Given Taiwan's commitment to making government data open and accessible to the public [10] documents released by government agencies and programs related to public policy innovation and human capital development are updated regularly and contain detailed information about organizational structures, funding, and procedures.
+Official government statistics and relevant indicators from both academic and media sources are used to shed light on public-policy and human-capital issues affecting the ROC.
+Primary government sources include official publications such as The Republic of China Yearbook 2017, an annual publication released by the Executive Yuan (executive branch of government) that covers a wide variety of demographic issues related to the ROC's domestic society and relations with other countries [9].
+Other publicly available government sources, including policy documents, statistical indicators, and relevant whitepapers, are also used to provide empirical evidence supporting the findings and discussions in the following sections.
+Given the ROC's commitment to make government data open and accessible to the public [10], documents released by government agencies and programs related to public policy innovation and human capital development are updated regularly and contain detailed information about organizational structures, funding, and procedures.
 All of these sources are used to illuminate the extent of the Taiwanese government's involvement in human capital development.

-Academic and media sources are then used to evaluate the impact of these public policies aiming to promote STEM education, TVET, and the development of human capital more broadly in Taiwan.
-Scholars have been involved in this endeavor since Taiwan's rapid economic growth began.
-Where needed, insights are drawn from studies going back to the late 1990s regarding educational reform policies and investment in human capital development.
-Media sources which have compiled data and conducted interviews with industry representatives are used to gain insight where otherwise unavailable.
+Academic and media sources are then used to evaluate the impact of these public policies aiming to promote STEM education, TVET, and the development of human capital more broadly in the ROC.
+Scholars have been involved in this endeavor since the ROC's rapid economic growth began.
+Where needed, insights are drawn from studies going back to the late 1990s, regarding educational reform policies and investments in human capital development.
+Media sources, which have compiled data and conducted interviews with industry representatives, are used to gain insights where otherwise unavailable.

-All sources are synthesized in the discussion section, where the key challenges facing human capital development in Taiwan are identified, and local responses to these challenges and policies are evaluated.
+All sources are synthesized in the discussion section, where the key challenges facing human capital development in the ROC are identified, and local responses to these challenges and policies are evaluated.
 Lessons learned from the history of human capital development are highlighted, and policy recommendations are then offered related to domestic policy innovation to address relevant challenges.
-Although the findings of this report are not comprehensive, they are intended to illuminate the larger picture of human capital development in Taiwan.
-The most influential organizational structures, policies, plans, and programs have been considered and evaluated based on the above sources, and challenges, responses, and recommendations that are identified are based on these.
+Although the findings of this report are not comprehensive, they are intended to illuminate the larger picture of human capital development in the ROC.
+The most influential organizational structures, policies, plans, and programs have been considered and evaluated, based on the above sources; and challenges, responses, and recommendations that are identified are based on them.